MrVinkel/hamgen/README.md

 ## Changelog
 -----------

+* 1.2 Rewrite to CodeModel - Replaced JavaPoet with CodeModel to support Java 1.6
 * 1.1 POJO matchers - Generate Hamcrest matchers for any POJO with getter methods
 * 1.0 Initial - Generate Hamcrest matchers for JAXB classes